Luis Urías Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.15).

-- The Royals have a 5.17 team ERA that ranks 28th across all league pitching staffs.
+- In his last time out on Sunday, the righty tossed 5 2/3 innings against the Seattle Mariners, giving up three earned runs while surrendering five hits.

-- In his most recent appearance on Saturday, the righty threw three innings against the Seattle Mariners, allowing seven earned runs while surrendering six hits.
+- In 11 games this season, the 25-year-old has a 5.47 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.